- Perform your movement repetition,

 How to Practice Golf at the Driving Range - Isolation

 That generally means that you start practicing without a ball, and even without a club.
-You'll be amazed at how differently you perform a movement based on whether or not you have a club in your hand.
+You'll be amazed at how differently you perform a movement depending on whether or not you have a club in your hand.

 Video: 2 Minute Lesson Demonstrating Isolation